 A Route 66 road trip is on every car enthusiast’s bucket list.
 Get your virtual kicks on a digital Route 66 Voyager Virtual Tour through Google Earth.
 Of course, many visitors have shared their dashcam trips along the highway, so take your pick.

 Grand Canyon National Park was one of the first US National Parks covered by Google Street View.
 Start your trip to the UNESCO World Heritage Site at the Grand Canyon South Entrance Station.
 For a deep dive into the canyon, join a tour by Kayak, also on Street View.
 For a virtual field trip, explore an activity, like virtual tours hiking, rafting or joining an archeology.

 Australia’s Great Ocean Road is so popular – and infamous for its dangerous driving conditions – that a virtual road trip may be the more relaxing alternative.
 Start your Street View trip at the Memorial Arch at Eastern View.
 There is also no shortage of dashcam trips on YouTube, mostly focusing on small sections of the long trip.

 Start your itinerary on the edge of Kinsale, the first town on the southern end of the Wild Atlantic Way (Google Maps marker).
 For additional highlights, check out these immersive 360° VR videos of scenic spots along the Wild Atlantic Way.

-Unlike the other scenic roads on this list, Chapman's Peak Drive is short enough to enjoy a real-time turn-by-turn Navigation of all its 114 cliff-hugging curves.
-On Google Maps, start at the toll gate and click your way down the 9-kilometer stretch of road on the Cape Peninsula south of Cape Town.
+Unlike the other scenic roads on this list, Chapman's Peak Drive is short enough to enjoy a real-time turn-by-turn.
+Navigation of all its 114 cliff-hugging curves.
+On Google Maps, start at the toll gate and click your way down the 6 miles (9km) stretch of road on the Cape Peninsula south of Cape Town.
 On YouTube, you’ll find dashcam content for an even more realistic self-driving experience.